markusschanta/talks/2018-03 - JupyterLab - Full Stack Quants/setup.md

     ```sudo service docker start```

-4. Add the ec2-user to the docker group so you can execute Docker commands without using sudo:
+4. Add the `ec2-user` to the docker group so you can execute Docker commands without using `sudo`:

     ```sudo usermod -a -G docker ec2-user```

 5. Log out and log back in again to pick up the new docker group permissions.
-6. Verify that the `ec2-user` can run Docker commands without sudo.
+6. Verify that the `ec2-user` can run Docker commands without `sudo`:

     ```docker info```

 7. Open Port `1234` on your EC2 instance.

-8. Run docker image.
+8. Run docker image:

     ```
     docker run -it --rm \